Stephen a lecturer on the Music Technology and Production BSc.

 Stephen Good is a lecturer in Music Production for Music Technology and Production BSc.
 Stephen also actively works in the industry as a producer, engineer and musician and is a member of the Music Producers Guild (MPG) and the Audio Engineering Society (AES).

 Stephen is an alumnus of London Metropolitan University, having received his BSc (Hons) for Music Technology (Audio Systems) in 2009.

-Since graduating, Stephen has worked actively in the recording industry, both engineering and producing, having had the privilege to work with big names such as Kate Nash, Tom Biller, William Rees (Mystery Jets) and The Jungle Drummer.
+Since graduating, Stephen’s career in the industry has included both recording and mix engineering as well as producing, having had the privilege to work with big names such as Kate Nash, Tom Biller, William Rees (Mystery Jets) and The Jungle Drummer.

 Stephen is an experienced guitarist, both with live and studio work, and he enjoys collecting and restoring vintage instruments.

 Tel: 020 7320 1033